josehelps/splunkconf2015-demo/README.md

-SplunkConf2015 - Splunk Configuration Management and Deployment with Ansible
+Splunk Configuration Management and Deployment with Ansible
 ==============
-Bit of the conference talk and example demo.
+Bit of the [Splunk 2015 Conference](https://conf.splunk.com/speakers.html#search=Splunk%20Configuration%20Management%20and%20Deployment%20with%20Ansible&) talk and example demo.

 ## Expectations